Welded extensions and ribbon restrictions of diagrammatical moves: Three examples of residues

 We have the following classification of the $BV$ move:

 \begin{prop} The $BV$ move is w-classified by $(\text{vlk}_{i\ast}^{\text{mod}}+\text{vlk}_{\ast i}^{\text{mod}})_{1\leq i\leq n-1}:vSLD_n\to\ZZ_2^{n-1}$. \end{prop}

-\paragraph{Proof:} This combination of linking numbers counts for each strand $L_i$ (except for the $n^{th}$ one) the parity of the number of classical overcrossings and undercrossings involving $L_i$.
-Note that we can include the self-crossings of $L_i$, since these count as two crossings on $L_i$.
+\paragraph{Proof:} This combination of virtual linking numbers gives the parity of the number of classical overcrossings and undercrossings involving each strand (except for the $n^{th}$ one).
+Note that we can include the self-crossings, since these count as two crossings on one strand.
 Since the $BV$ move deletes or adds an even number of classical crossings on each strand, the homomorphism defined above is invariant under $BV$. \\